Philip Anschutz: Land ownership

-In 1970, Anschutz bought the 250,000-acre (1,000 km²) Baughman Farms, one of the country's largest farming corporations, in Liberal, Kansas, for $10 million.
-The following year, he acquired 9 million acres (36,000 km²) along the Utah-Wyoming border.
+In 1970, Anschutz bought the 250,000-acre (1,000 km2) Baughman Farms, one of the country's largest farming corporations, in Liberal, Kansas, for $10 million.
+The following year, he acquired 9 million acres (36,000 km2) along the Utah-Wyoming border.
 This produced his first fortune in the oil business.
-In the early 1980s, the Anschutz Ranch, with its billion-barrel (160,000,000 m³) oil pocket, became the largest oil field discovery in the United States since Prudhoe Bay in Alaska in 1968.
-In 1982 Anschutz sold an interest in it to Mobil Oil for $500 million.
+In the early 1980s, the Anschutz Ranch, with its billion-barrel (160,000,000 m3) oil pocket, became the largest oil field discovery in the United States since Prudhoe Bay in Alaska in 1968.
+In 1982, Anschutz sold an interest in it to Mobil for $500 million.

 For several years, Anschutz was Colorado's sole billionaire.
 With his acquisition of land in other Western states, he became one of the 100 largest landholders in the United States.

 Anschutz then moved into railroads and telecommunications before venturing into the entertainment industry.
 In 1999, Fortune magazine compared him to the 19th-century tycoon J.P.
 Morgan, as both men "struck it rich in a fundamentally different way: they operated across an astounding array of industries, mastering and reshaping entire economic landscapes."

 Rail and petroleum businesses

 In 1984, Anschutz entered the railroad business by purchasing the Rio Grande Railroad's holding company, Rio Grande Industries.
-In 1988, the Rio Grande railroad purchased the Southern Pacific Railroad under his direction.
-With the merger of the Southern Pacific and Union Pacific Corporation in September 1996, Anschutz became Vice-Chairman of Union Pacific.
+In 1988, the Rio Grande railroad purchased Southern Pacific under his direction.
+With the merger of the Southern Pacific and Union Pacific Corporation in September 1996, Anschutz became vice-chairman of Union Pacific.
 Before the merger, he was a director of Southern Pacific from June 1988 to September 1996, and non-executive chairman of Southern Pacific from 1993 to September 1996.
 He was also a director of Forest Oil Corporation beginning in 1995.
-In November 1993, he became Director and Chairman of the Board of Qwest, stepping down as a non-executive co-chairman in 2002 but remaining on the board.
-He has also been a director for Pacific Energy Partners and served on the boards of the American Petroleum Institute in Washington, D.C. and the National Petroleum Council in Washington, D.C.
+In November 1993, he became director and chairman of the board of Qwest, stepping down as a non-executive co-chairman in 2002 but remaining on the board.
+He has also been a director for Pacific Energy Partners and served on the boards of the American Petroleum Institute in Washington, D.C., and the National Petroleum Council in Washington, D.C.

 In May 2001, the Bush administration upheld Anschutz's right to drill an exploratory oil well at Weatherman Draw in south-central Montana, where Native American tribes wanted to preserve sacred rock drawings.
 Environmental groups, preservationists, and ten Native American tribes appealed the decision without success.
 In April 2002, the Anschutz Exploration Corporation gave up its plans to drill for oil in the area.
-They donated its leases for oil and gas rights to the National Trust for Historic Preservation, which has pledged to let the leases expire, and the Bureau of Land Management said it had no plans to permit further leases there and would consider formal withdrawal of the 4,268-acre (17 km²) site from mineral leasing in its 2004 management plan.
+They donated its leases for oil and gas rights to the National Trust for Historic Preservation, which has pledged to let the leases expire, and the Bureau of Land Management said it had no plans to permit further leases there and would consider formal withdrawal of the 4,268-acre (17 km2) site from mineral leasing in its 2004 management plan.
 In recognition of its preservation efforts, The National Trust for Historic Preservation presented its President's Award to the Anschutz Exploration Corporation.